Guidance for Event Organizers during COVID-19

 - Understand the cascading impacts on your event (athlete availability, need for scheduling changes) from national or international postponements, even if your event is late in 2020 or beyond.

-- If your event is taking place in Canada, check to see if you qualify for any economic support from the Government of Canada - click here to review.
+- If your event is taking place in Canada, check to see if you qualify for any economic support from the Government of Canada - head to the Government of Canada website for more information.

 Thank you to our friends at Events Scotland for creating these tips and allowing us to share them.